Victor (emperor): History

 Flavius Victor was born at an unknown date, to Magnus Maximus, the magister militum per Gallias ('Master of the Soldiers in Gaul'), and future usurper of the Western Roman Empire.
-Maximus was declared emperor in July 383 AD while in Britain, in opposition to Gratian.
+Maximus was declared emperor April 383 AD while in Britain, in opposition to Gratian.
 Maximus held control over both Gaul and Spain, and was recognized by Theodosius I, the Eastern Roman Emperor, as the true Western Roman Emperor.

 Victor was elevated to augustus of the Western Roman Empire either 383/384 or mid-387, making him co-emperor with his father Magnus Maximus.
-It is considered highly likely that Maximus had the intent of establishing a dynasty, as the number of coins minted that bore Victor's image was greater even than the number bearing Maximus'.
+It is considered highly likely that Maximus had the intent of establishing a dynasty.

 Magnus Maximus invaded Italy in late 387, in order to depose Valentinian II, the brother of Gratian.
 He gained control of Italy, although he failed to capture Valentinian, who fled to Thessalonica in the Eastern Roman Empire.
 Once there, Valentinian sent multiple appeals to Theodosius, although for several months they were ignored.
 Theodosius I then agreed to restore Valentinian II to the throne, although the reasoning for this is disputed.
 Rufinus says that Valentinian agreed to convert to Orthodoxy, whereas Eunapius says that Valentinian offered his sister, Galla, in marriage to Theodosius, whose wife had recently died, in exchange for assistance in regaining the throne.
 News that Theodosius was marching to invade the Western Roman Empire arrived in late spring 388, leading Maximus to rush to put together a defence force.
-His army was defeated twice in Pannonia, at Siscia and Poetovio, before retreating to Italy, where they were crushed in battle on 28 August 388, near Aquilea.
+His army was defeated twice in Pannonia, at Siscia and Poetovio, before retreating to Italy, where they were crushed in battle on 28 August 388, near Aquileia.
 During this battle, Maximus himself was captured, and quickly beheaded.
 Victor, who was still in Gaul, was executed in Trier by the Frankish general Arbogast in the same month.